Lake Allom day-use area

 - Photo credit: Jenna Tapply © Queensland Government

 You'll discover this gorgeous picnic area nestled in the central high dunes along the Northern Forests scenic drive.
-The towering rainforest of kauri and hoop pines, Fraser Island satinay and brushbox is home to a magnificent variety of birdlife.
+The towering rainforest of kauri and hoop pines, K'gari Satinay and brushbox is home to a magnificent variety of birdlife.

 Set up a delicious picnic as you stretch your legs after the long drive.